infor-design/enterprise-wc/src/components/ids-card/README.md

 - `card` allows you to further style the main card element
 - `header` allows you to further style the card header element
 - `content` allows you to further style the card content element
+- `footer` allows you to further style the card footer element

 ## Features (With Code Examples)